tmmtre/windows-server-lab/04-dhcp/01-installation.md

 ## Result

-The Roles is now installed.
+The Role is now installed.

 ## Screenshot